inonitz/bruhOS/README.md

 # bruhOS
- My Operating System, Originally forked from Poncho On Youtube.
-Decided to move this here because I completely changed everything he's done in the repository.
+Operating System I've been developing.
+Decided to move this to a new repository because it is easier to work with.